Jahans3/use-simple-state/README.md

 # <img src="https://raw.githubusercontent.com/Jahans3/use-simple-state/master/uss-logo.png" width="250">

-A simple, dependency-free state manager for React, built using hooks.
+A simple, tiny (*1kb*), dependency-free state manager for React, built using hooks.

 *Note: includes react@16.7.0-alpha.2 as a peer dependency.
 Once 16.7 ships this will be updated to simply use the latest version of React.*